 4 Things You Need to Know About Inclusion from Inclusion Warriors Karen Ford Cull and Iris Barker

 Our Unite and Conquer series brings people together to talk through issues and problem-solve.
-On January 20, 2022, we sat down (virtually) with inclusion warriors Karen and Iris to hear how they are smashing barriers and making inclusion work for their kids (spoiler alert: with lots of hard — but worth it — work!).
+We sat down (virtually) with inclusion warriors Karen and Iris to hear how they are smashing barriers and making inclusion work for their kids (spoiler alert: with lots of hard — but worth it — work!).

 Karen Ford Cull, Undivided’s Content Specialist and mom to a 17-year-old with Down syndrome, and Iris Barker, Undivided Navigator and Independent Facilitator and mom to an 8-year-old with Down syndrome, explained that they have stopped looking for that perfect (and elusive) inclusive school; instead, they’re creating a new path for their kids and others.